 - During the first round, each proposal is assigned to two academic scholars who rate the proposal (and the data collection protocol) based on its scientific quality (including quality of the contribution and validity of the proposed study).

 - After a robust discussion of all of the proposals received, the academics select a subset that will advance to a second round.

 - Each proposal advanced to the second round is assigned to three practitioners for review.
 The partners determine their ratings based on the proposal's relevance to issues that are encountered in practice.

 - In the final selection process, academic and practitioner ratings are combined.
 The review committee meets in person to discuss the merits of each proposal and make final determinations of awards.
 Awardees will be notified by late April.

 The Data Collection Process

-Data collection could begin as early as May, with the goal of having all of the projects completed by October.
-Most projects get into the field by June.
+Data collection could begin in ealry June, with the goal of having all of the projects completed by October.

-In 2017, the program is expanding the number of awards it will make and will accept proposals from tenured faculty.
-The Review Committee will continue to allot up to five awards to PHD and tenure track faculty.
+In 2017, the CAQ expanded the total number of awards it would make and now accepts proposals from tenured faculty.
+The Review Committee will continue to allot up to five awards to PhD and tenure-track faculty.